 In retail environments, the volume of elearning content needed is consistently high and the onus is entirely on the L&D team to build that content.
 The pressure is on and the bottleneck is real.

 With an authoring tool in place, L&D teams actually extend their abilities and provide opportunities for SMEs across the business to contribute (and possibly even build it if it’s easy to use).
 This empowerment allows you to unlock the knowledge and expertise within the business easily and at scale.

 The world is your oyster, especially if your authoring tool has no limits on users or authors.

 What’s your retail learning strategy?

-There’s no doubt that fluctuating learning ecosystems, such as that of the retail industry, could benefit greatly from the introduction of an authoring tool.
-With the constant and ongoing evolution of learner demands and expectations, L&D departments need solutions which help them keep pace with changes, whilst still being able to produce at scale.
+There’s no doubt that fast paces, changable learning ecosystems, such as those in the retail industry, could benefit greatly from the introduction of an authoring tool.
+With the constant and ongoing evolution of learner demands and expectations, L&D departments need solutions that help them keep pace with changes, whilst still being able to produce at scale.

 Ready to start comparison authoring tools?
 Download the authoring tool comparison template for retailers to get off on the right foot!